travis-ci/docs-travis-ci-com/user/deployment.md

   secret_access_key: "YOUR AWS SECRET KEY"
   bucket: "S3 Bucket"
   skip_cleanup: true
-  on:
+  if:
     branch: release
     condition: $MY_ENV = super_awesome
 ```

-When all conditions specified in the `on:` section are met, deployment for this
+When all conditions specified in the `if:` section are met, deployment for this
 provider will be performed.

 Common options are: